Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Introduction

 A dark photon would decay into dark sector particles such as dark matter and fermionic dark radiation and become invisible to experiments.
-Experimental searches for invisible dark photons—via missing-energy signatures at BaBar~\cite{BaBar:2017tiz}, Belle-II~\cite{Belle-II:2018jsg}, and NA64 \cite{Banerjee:2019pds}—complement collider and cosmological probes.
-These experiments can probe the dark photon lighter than around 10 GeV.
+Experimental searches for the invisible dark photons—via missing-energy signatures at BaBar~\cite{BaBar:2017tiz}, Belle-II~\cite{Belle-II:2018jsg}, and NA64 \cite{Banerjee:2019pds}—complement collider and cosmological probes.
+These experiments can probe the dark photon with mass below about 10 GeV.
 The heavier dark photon can be tested at future lepton colliders such as ILC~\cite{Fujii:2017vwa}, CEPC~\cite{CEPC-SPPCStudyGroup:2015csa} and FCC-ee~\cite{FCC:2018byv} searching for the signal from $e^+e^- \to \gamma Z'$ process.
 A chiral $U(1)_X$ framework uniquely predicts not only dark photons but also a spectrum of stable and metastable states, linking DM dynamics to dark radiation signals.

 In this work, we present a simple model of a chiral $U(1)_X$ dark sector addressing both DM and dark radiation.
-(See e.g. \cite{Ackerman:2008kmp,Blennow:2012de,Higaki:2012ar,Khoze:2014woa,Chacko:2015noa,Reece:2015lch,Hong2018,Pan2018,Masina2020,BuenAbad2022,Freese2023,Mitra2023,Schoneberg2023,Mohapatra:2025bdl} for models of DM and dark radiation.)
+(See e.g. \cite{Ackerman:2008kmp,Blennow:2012de,Higaki:2012ar,Khoze:2014woa,Chacko:2015noa,Reece:2015lch,Hong2018,Pan2018,Masina2020,Liu:2021ktw,Freese2023,Mitra2023,Schoneberg2023,Mohapatra:2025bdl} for models of DM and dark radiation.)
 We show that anomaly cancellation mandates five chiral fermions, leading to two stable fermionic DM candidates.
-Thermal equilibrium with the SM and dark radiation constraints further select a two-component DM scenario, with a Majorana fermion dominating the relic density and a Dirac fermion suppressed to evade direct detection.
+Thermal equilibrium with the SM and dark radiation constraints further select a two-component DM scenario, with either a small kinetic mixing of around $10^{-6}$ or a Majorana fermion dominating the relic density, and a Dirac fermion suppressed to evade direct detection.
 The interplay between collider signatures, cosmological observables, and DM phenomenology is explored in detail.

 The paper is organized as follows: In Section 2, we outline the chiral $U(1)_X$ model.
 Section 3 discusses thermal freeze-out, dark radiation and dark matter constraints.
 Section 4 explores collider signatures, and Section 5 concludes.